Trinitas Blog

 First, let’s talk principles.
 We should begin with the end in mind.
 What do you want your children to look like at age five, thirteen, eighteen, and beyond?
 What kind of people do you want them to become?
 What do you want them to love?
 That’s important.
 You want to get from point A to point B, but you can’t accomplish that if you don’t know where point B is.
 Take Olympic training for example.
 If you want to be a champion gymnast, you begin with tumbling, you might lift weights, or even build power with sprints—those are steps along the path to becoming a champion gymnast.
 But dribbling a basketball might not be helpful at all—that step puts you on a path that ends elsewhere.
 Know where you’re headed with your children before you begin.

-The goal for children in classical, Christ-centered schools is that they become life-long learners who not only think, but also act, righteously (Hicks, Norms and Nobility).
-While you’re preparing your preschool-aged children for their first days in school, stay focused on that.
-Creating a love of learning “isn’t a sprint, it’s a marathon” to quote a favorite teacher and mentor, Mrs. Phillips.
+The goal for children in classical, Christ-centered schools is that they become life-long learners who not only think but also act, righteously.
+While you are preparing your preschool-aged children for their first days in school, stay focused on that.
+Creating a love of learning isn’t a sprint, it’s a marathon.
 It requires planning and practice just like a marathon, and it won’t end when you take his picture for the first day of school.
 Take pleasure in this time with your child; think about ways to make the process enjoyable for you both.

 So now for the list.
 This is merely meant to spark ideas for activities to make learning fun while you cover the basics in preparation for kindergarten.
-Remember, it’s not an exhaustible to-do-list but something to get you started.
+Remember, it’s not an exhaustible to-do list but just a starting point.

 Play games—a lot!